 A Project Management Fee

-This is the last part of your budget, but one of the most important.
-The project management fee is generally 3% to 5% of managed costs but can vary depending on the project size.
+The project management fee is generally 3% to 5% of managed costs but can vary depending on the project scope and projected total cost of the project.

 What Can Affect Your Office Build-Out Costs?

-4. Office Layout & Amenities: A large number of private offices or conference rooms will drive up costs due to the extra walls and wiring.
-Open floorplans will usually have lower costs.
+- Office Layout & Amenities: The inclusion of numerous private offices or conference rooms can increase expenses due to additional walls and wiring, whereas open floorplans generally result in lower costs.

 Read More: Things That Affect the Cost of Your Office Build-Out